tavinus/xap.sh/README.md

   -k, --keep              Do not ask to delete work folder at the end
                           Keeps files when XAP finishes with success

-WORK FOLDER:
+Work Folder:
  Location: /home/tavinus/xap_patch_temp
  Use --delete and --keep together to delete at the start of execution (if exists) and keep at the end without prompting anything.

-Notes:
+Patch File:
+ The local patch file will be always used if available, download is disabled.
+ If there is no local file, wget or curl will be used to download it.
+ Use the "-m" parameter to download the patch from the github mirror.

+Apt-get Sources:
  Please make sure you enable source-code repositories in your apt-sources.
 Easiest way is with the Updater GUI.

 Examples:
   ./xap.sh             # will ask for confirmations